Ayush-iitkgp/leetcode-data-structures-and-algorithms/README.md

-# Leetcode Data Structures and Algorithms Crash Course
+# LeetCode Data Structures and Algorithms Crash Course

-This repository contains notes and examples for the Leetcode Data Strucutures and Algorithms Crash Course.
+This repository contains notes and examples for the LeetCode Data Structures and Algorithms Crash Course.

 ## Data Structure
 ### Arrays and strings
 1. **Two pointers Approach:** Solve an array problem in O(n) time complexity.
-2. **Sliding Window Approach:** Solve finding a valid (longest) subarray in O(n) time complexity.
+2. **Sliding Window Approach:** Solve finding a valid (longest/shortest) subarray/substring in O(n) time complexity.
+Also, find number of valid subarrays.
-3. **Prefix Sum:**
+3. **Prefix Sum:** Only used for array of numbers(int/float).
+Used when the problem involves sum of subarrays.

+**Important Tip:**

 ### Hashing
-1. Checking for the existence
-2. Counting
+1. **Checking for the existence:** Anytime you find your algorithm running `if ... in ...`, use hash map or set
+2. **Counting/Frequency:** Anytime you want to count something think of a hash map or a set.

 ### Stacks and queues